 Master Plan Survey - A written survey was provided to the community for input.
 This survey was made available electronically on the Parks and Recreation page of the City's Website, as well as the Open House sessions and at locations throughout the City.
-The City advertised the survey through the City's webpage, the City's Instagram, Facebook, Twitter, and Nextdoor accounts, notification to the neighborhoods homeowners associations, and email blasts from the City to all the recreation participants that had current email addresses on file with the City.
+The City advertised the survey through the City's webpage, the City's Instagram, Facebook, Twitter, and Nextdoor accounts, notification to the neighborhood homeowners associations, and email blasts from the City to all the recreation participants that had current email addresses on file with the City.
 The feedback can be found within the Appendix.
-With over 3,800 responses, it is estimated that just shy of 10% of the population was reached in this effort.
+The survey received over 400 responses with over 1,400 individuals clicking the link.